HuttunenBe/javascriptBasics/README.md

 # 🚀 JavaScript Back to Basics (with little CSS & HTML)

-This repository is a personal project focused on revisiting JavaScript fundamentals.
-It includes coding exercises designed to dive back into the basics.
-The aim is to build a stronger foundation in programming by going back to core basics and to solve small and focused problems.
+This repository is a personal project that focuses on revisiting JavaScript basics.
+The aim is to build a stronger foundation by returning to core concepts and solving small and focused problems.

 ### 🛠️ Tech Stack
 * JavaScript